 I forgave Doug since he showed remorse for his emotional affair, and eventually started to prove to me that he was doing everything he could to make amends, was working on our relationship and was empathetic to the pain and hurt that he had caused.
 But what were some of the other things that we must consider before we decide if we’re going to forgive an affair?

-Assume for now that you have decided your partner has the ability to be faithful and this was a one- time indiscretion.
+Assume for now that you have decided your partner has the ability to be faithful and his or her affair was a one-time indiscretion.
 Next, you have to analyze your relationship to try and determine why the affair happened.
 Motivation is more important than the act itself.
 Knowing why they had an affair allows you to avoid the situations that triggered it in the first place.
 If you can honestly say that you were completely loving, supportive and giving but they cheated anyway, then you may want to reconsider forgiveness.
 If the reason for the affair makes sense to you and you feel it’s forgivable, then forgive them.